Loading...

 Types of Credit

 Study away courses issuing Duke credit are designed to be as rigorous as a course on Duke’s campus.
-These courses are offered on Duke-In programs, which are administered and supervised by Duke University, either fully or in partnerships with other institutions, and Duke faculty are directly involved.
+These courses are offered on Duke-Administered programs, which are organized and supervised by Duke University, either fully or in partnership with other institutions, and Duke faculty are typically directly involved.

 In study away courses bearing Duke credit:

-• Courses count towards your major, minor, or certificate, just like any Duke class.
+• Courses count towards your major, minor, or certificate requirements, just like any Duke class.

 • You can fulfill Areas of Knowledge (ALP, CZ, NS, QS, SS).